-Jack joined WITS in 2004.
-He designs creative writing school programs, collaborations with community organizations, and teaching opportunities for creative writers.
-He is responsible for recruiting, training, and managing writers in teaching placements and leads the WITS summer writing camp programs.
+Jack designs creative writing school programs, collaborations with community organizations, and teaching opportunities for creative writers.
+He is responsible for the organization’s operations, creating and developing relationships with schools, museums, hospitals, and other organizations, internal staff management and communication, writer and staff recruiting, staff training, and managing writers in teaching placements.
+Jack serves as the WITS representative for many community partnerships and collective impact initiatives, including Arts Connect.
+One of his true joys at WITS is leading the WITS summer writing camp programs, where students from all areas of the Houston community come together to experience the power of art and writing.
 Jack has a B.A. in art history and Spanish from Trinity University and a Masters in Nonprofit Administration from the University of Notre Dame.

 After 37 years in public education, Tina Angelo joined WITS in 2012 to serve as Education Director where she provides professional development to teachers at both campus and district levels.
 Before joining WITS, Tina taught English in several Houston-area districts and served in the Houston Independent School District as both Manager of Adolescent Literacy and Manager of Response to Intervention.
 She earned her B.A. in history and English from the University of Texas at Austin and her M.Ed. from the University of Houston.

 2017 Mayor’s Office of Cultural Affairs Artist in Resident and 2016 Andy Warhol Foundation for the Visual Arts and The Idea Fund Recipient, Emanuelee Outspoken Bean, is a performance poet, writer, compassionate mentor, electric entertainer and educator.